What is Respect in Marriage?

 Behavior is the fulcrum of Appraisal Respect.
 Behaviors which pivot the relationship toward deeper degrees of Appraisal Respect operate along a moral dimension; trustworthiness, willingness to listen and accept influence, loving consideration and thoughtfulness, and patience and acceptance are all qualities which enhance Appraisal Respect.

 Respect can move in bi-directionally.
 The more respect is bestowed, the more respect is received.
-Dis-respect can operate in a similar fashion.
+Dis-respect can operate similarly.
 Respect dynamics can set up vicious or virtuous circles.

-There are 4 key factors in generating and maintaining respect in marriage.
+There are four key factors in generating and preserving respect in marriage.
 They are mutuality, reciprocity, and accommodation, and acceptance.

 Mutuality can be defined as the “running rules” of the relationship.
 Mutuality acts as a thermostat on the balance of power.
-It’s how the spouses share a common agreement of what is allowable within the relationship.
-Mutuality takes for granted the notion of Recognition Respect, and the free-agency of a mutually entered into understanding.
+It’s how the spouses share a joint agreement of what is allowable within the relationship.
+Mutuality takes for granted the notion of Recognition Respect, and the free agency of a mutually entered into understanding.

 Reciprocity is the actionable “virtuous circle” of “give and take.”
 Reciprocity seeks balance and fairness.
 Reciprocity, like Mutuality, increases respect by attending to the balance of power and influence.